Hotel for the Holidays

-Hotel for the Holidays is a romantic comedy film written by Maggie Lane and Margarita Matthews, directed by Ron Oliver, and starring Madelaine Petsch and Mena Massoud.
+Hotel for the Holidays is an American romantic comedy film written by Maggie Lane and Margarita Matthews, directed by Ron Oliver, and starring Madelaine Petsch and Mena Massoud.
 It was released on Amazon Freevee on December 2, 2022.

 Plot

-The film revolves around the staff and guests at New York City's Hotel Fontaine during Christmastime.
+The film revolves around the staff and guests at New York City's Hotel Fontaine during the christmas season.
 The personal and work life of the hotel's manager, Georgia, become entangled when she is torn between Luke, the hotel's resident chef, and Raymond, a former prince staying at the hotel over the holidays.